true-north-engineering/helm-file-utils/GOGUIDELINES.md

 #### 2.2.5.
 Getters and Setters

 - Getter functions should not start with _Get_.
-For example, if a field is called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.
 - Setter functions, if needed, can start with _Set_.
-For example SetOwner.

 ```go
 type User struct {